 Forking Networks

-You can fork live networks in Ape.
+You can fork live networks in Ape to test against real blockchain state locally.
 To do so, ensure you are using a provider plugin with forking features.
 Some options are:

 1. ApeWorX/ape-foundry